French frigate Chiffonne (1799): British service

-Then in November, she and Caroline, together with a number of East Indiamen, participated in the campaign to eradicate piracy in the Persian Gulf, centered on Ras al-Khaimah.
-In an attack the British began with a cannonade of the town and followed with a ground attack.
+Then in November, she and Caroline, together with a number of East Indiamen, participated in the campaign to suppress the strong fleets of the Al Qasimi of Ras Al Khaimah in the Persian Gulf.
+In an attack the British began with a cannonade of the town of Ras al Khaimah and followed with a ground attack.
 They destroyed some vessels, 30 of them very large dhows, together with much in the way of naval stores.
 Chiffonne's casualties amounted to two men wounded.
 She and Caroline destroyed the Persian towns of Linga and Laft on Qeshm Island.
 Chiffonne also destroyed 20 vessels, nine of them large dhows at Linga and eleven, nine of them large dhows, at Laft.
 This time the resistance on shore was more intense and Chiffonne lost one man killed and 17 wounded out of total British casualties (including men from the East India Company's vessels), of two killed and 27 wounded.

 In January 1810 Chiffonne and Caroline carried Shenaz, which had rebelled against Sultan Sa'id of Oman and which they restored to him.
 Syyed Sa'id presented Wainwright with a scimitar in recognition of his efforts against the pirates.
 In November, Chiffonne rescued the crew of Mandarin, which had wrecked on Red Island, near Singapore.